hero image

 How businesses benefit

-AB 1276 ("upon request" accessories) levels the playing field for all food service businesses with a consistent policy to ease customer confusion.
-It saves money by reducing the quantities of single-use items given away to customers for free, and creates less trash.
+State of California law, AB 1276 ("upon request" accessories), levels the playing field for all food service businesses with a consistent policy.
+Simply having the customers request the accessories they need saves money by reducing the quantities of needless single-use items given away for free, and creates less trash overall.

 Banning PFAS in Foodware: